alexanderhalpern/CD-to-Spotify-and-EBay/README.md

     pricemultiplier: INSERT_PRICE_MULTIPLIER
 ```
 ## Final Setup
-Finally Make Sure to fill out the rest of the information in information.yaml (especially COM port of scanner).
+Finally Make Sure to fill out the rest of the information in information.yaml (especially COM (Windows) or serial (OSX or Linux) port of scanner).

 ```yaml
 otherInfo: